enzolutions/backbone-editinplace/README.md

 ### Drupal Backbone.EditInPlaceView

-An Edit In Place widget built with Backbone.js
+An Edit In Place library built with Backbone.js for Drupal 7 ( Entities supported)

 #### Usage: